prabhjotSL/chat.backend/README.md

  Code for CHAT's REST interface and storage backend

+# Installation

+Your systems needs a working node.js installation (node and npm) and later on a database (this is not settled yet).

+To install the dependencies please run (the package.json will tell npm what to do)

+> npm install

 ### Copyright (C) 2013  [Armin Krauss](https://github.com/mackrauss "mackrauss' github profile") and [Colin McCann](https://github.com/colinmccann "Colin's github profile")